Photo by Keith Claunch

 Mike Hagler (Wilco, The Mekons, Waco Brothers), this is the bands first new

 music in 21 years.
-Anchored by the classic line-up of Rudy Gonzalex -
+Anchored by the classic line-up of Rudy Gonzalez -

 vocals/guitar, Rick Uncapher - bass, Mark Doyle - drums, and Dave Suh - lead